brunoviera0/Draft-of-Kwiddex-Merged/README.md

 Certificate Revocation (Requires Auth0 login)

   POST to /ml/revoke-certificate/{certificate_id} sets the certificate status to revoked in Datastore.
+Only the original certifier can revoke their own certificate.
 Revoked certificates fail verification.
-  Revocation is permanent and administrative.
+  Revocation is permanent.
 Does not invalidate the file, only the certificate.

+Certificate Dispute System (Requires Auth0 login to report)

+  Any authenticated user can dispute a certificate by submitting a report with a written reason (minimum 50 characters).
+Disputes are public, permanent, informational annotations.
+They do not block or invalidate the certificate.
+Anyone who verifies a disputed document sees the dispute details including the reporter, reason, and status.

+  One report per user per certificate.
+Users cannot dispute their own certificates.
+The original certifier can dismiss a dispute (with a required written response, minimum 20 characters) or accept it (which triggers a self-revoke).
+Dismissed disputes remain permanently visible with the certifier's response.

+  Kwiddex does not adjudicate disputes.
+Resolution occurs through established professional or legal channels.
+The dispute record serves as the reliability marker.

+  Endpoints:
+    POST /report-certificate/{certificate_id} - file a dispute
+    POST /resolve-dispute/{certificate_id}/{dispute_id} - dismiss or accept
+    GET /my-certificates - view certificates signed by the current user

+  Datastore Kind: CertificateDispute

 Current Tests
 -------------

-Certificate Roundtrip Test (tests/test_certificate_roundtrip.sh)

-  4 test cases covering the core certification flow:

-    Certify a PDF and receive certified PDF back.

-    Verify the certified PDF passes (valid, document intact).

-    Modify the certified PDF and verify it fails (document modified).

-    Verify a non certified PDF shows no certificate found.
+Full Stack Tests (tests/test_full_stack.sh)

+  40+ assertions across 9 sections: health, security headers, auth/access control, public endpoints, input validation, rate limiting, CORS, certificate roundtrip, and SSL.
+  Includes authenticated certificate roundtrip when AUTH_TOKEN is set.

   Run:

     export AUTH_TOKEN="your_auth0_token"

-    bash tests/test_certificate_roundtrip.sh
+    bash tests/test_full_stack.sh

 FastAPI Unit Tests (backend/unit_tests_api.py)

-  Tests FastAPI endpoints in isolation: CNN prediction, Monte Carlo inference, PDF certification and verification, certificate storage/lookup/revocation, and input validation.
+  29 tests covering health, disabled endpoints (register/login return 410), protected endpoint auth checks (certify, revoke, document, certificate, my-certificates, report-certificate, resolve-dispute), CNN prediction, Monte Carlo inference, verify-certificate (including dispute fields), input validation, and unknown routes.
+Requires GCP Datastore credentials so runs locally on the VM only, not in CI.

   Run: